aero29/NAX/README.md

 *4. thickness,
 *5. chord length *

 All these blade parameters can exhibit **non-axisymmetry in R , or (R,THETA )** direction for blade design.
+This non-axisymmetry can be assigned at used defined span location with magnitude, phase values for designing.